 Dental Technology

-- The first bristled toothbrush was invented in the 1400s.
+- The first bristle toothbrush was invented in the 1400s.

 - The first plastic-handled, nylon-bristled toothbrush was invented in 1938.